Timur Shah Durrani: Reign (1772–1793)

 Timur Shah ascended to the throne of the Durrani Empire in November 1772 with Shah Humayun giving up his throne.

 Timur Shah went to Peshawar to spend the winter there.

-Timur Shah's campaign against the Sikhs (1776–1780)
+Timur Shah's campaign against the Sikhs (1774–1775)

 Battle of Attock

 Timur's army crossed the Indus at Attock on 15 January 1775.
 His forces, though smaller than those of the Sikhs, were supplemented by Faizullah Khan's contingent of some 25,000 men.
 At Attock, Sikh forces under Milkha Singh of Rawalpindi boldly advanced to intercept Timur Shah's army.
 In the ensuing skirmish, the Sikhs were defeated and withdrew towards the banks of the Chenab River.
 Despite this setback, their resistance delayed Timur's march and exposed the weakness of his position.

+The Insurrection of Fayz Allah Khan Khalil

+Fayz Allah Khan Khalil was a leading zamindar in the Peshawar region and a figure to whom rural communities frequently turned for leadership and counsel.
+He belonged to the Khalil tribe, a large Afghan tribal confederation residing around Peshawar and traditionally linked by lineage to the Durrani ruling elite.
+His influence among local tribes and landholders made him a significant regional power.

+During the reign of Timur Shah Durrani, tensions persisted within the empire due to administrative centralization, tribal rivalries, and military pressures along the Indian frontier.
+Sikh forces were increasingly active in Punjab, creating widespread anxiety among Afghan officials and Muslim communities.
+Fayz Allah Khan exploited these concerns as a pretext to gather armed followers.